google calendar source Google Calendar Source

 metadata:

-name: google-calendar-source-pipe
+name: google-calendar-source-binding

 spec: